 At Ashton Keynes school we aim to develop children who are creative, independent and responsible learners.
-Our curriculum is organised by topics, which vary in length and form the focus of their learning for that term.
-Learning Activities from the Early Years Foundation Stage will then be themed to fit that topic.

-Examples of some topics we have taught previously are: It's a Bugs Life, Autumn Leaves, It was on a Starry Night, A Winter Wonderland and Down with the Dinosaurs.
-In order to keep the curriculum fresh and exciting we do not have a timetable of topics and new topics will be added each year.
-Our choice of topics depends on the interests shown by the children.
+Our curriculum is organised by themes based on the interests of the children.
+Examples of some themes we have used previously are: It's a Bugs Life, Autumn Leaves, It was on a Starry Night, A Winter Wonderland and Down with the Dinosaurs.

 Learning will take place in the classroom and in our free flow outdoor learning area.
-The role play area and learning zones transform every few weeks to fit in with the chosen topic.
+The role play area and learning zones transform every few weeks to fit in with the chosen theme.